Prof. Dr.-Ing. Christian Hopmann and Dr. Maria del Pilar Noriega - Head of the ICIPC, in Medellin, Colombia, received the prestigious award of the...

 He is a member of Beijing University of Chemical Technology and works at the Laboratory of Polymer Processing and Advanced Manufacturing.
 He specialises in polymer composites processing, new technologies for injection moulding and extrusion as well as computer aided numerical simulation.
 In July 2017, Professor Wang was awarded the Humboldt Research Fellowship for Experienced Researchers, through which he also receives funding during his stay in Germany.

-Jae Myoung Son, M.Sc., from South Korea is employed as an external member of staff from 1 February to 30 November 2018 for training purposes in IKV's Part Design and Material Technology department.
+Jae Myoung Son, M.Sc., from South Korea was employed as an external member of staff from 1 February to 30 November 2018 for training purposes in IKV's Part Design and Material Technology department.

 He studied polymer engineering at Inha University in Incheon, South Korea.
 He received his Master of Science with a paper entitled "Foaming of polypropylene carbonate with supercritical carbon dioxide".
 Since January 2012 he has been working for SK innovation, a subsidiary company of the SK Group.
 The SK Group employs over 84,000 people and is one of the largest companies in South Korea.
 His task there is to develop and test new products.
 With his work as a guest scientist at IKV, he wants to gain new findings to improve the processes at his company.